binddk6/IT-AI/README.md

-# IT Infrastructure & Networking Chatbot MVP
+# TCS IT & Networking Assistant

-A **2-stage** MVP chatbot specifically designed for IT infrastructure and networking documentation.
-This solution uses a clean separation between document processing (ingestion) and user interaction (Q&A app).
+A **2-stage** IT assistant for TCS infrastructure and networking documentation.
+Clean separation between document processing (ingestion) and user interaction (Q&A app).

 ## 🏗️ Architecture (2-Stage Design)